milesbb/playlist-transfer-backend/README.md

 git push origin main
 ```

-All changes (including changes to `infrastructure.yml` or `buildspec.yml`) will automatically update all relevant existing cloud resources.
+All changes (including changes to `infrastructure.yml`, `buildspec.yml`, and `buildspec-migrate.yml`) will automatically update all relevant existing cloud resources.

 You can check build logs in AWS codebuild.